PotHix/pothix.github.com/content/post/stats-sep-2017.md

 increased less than they use to.
 It was also affected by the time it took to generate the numbers last month.

-Another correlation with this one may be related to the fact that I'm only reading my Feedly once a week instead of every day. :)
+Another correlation with this one may be related to the fact that I'm only reading my Feedly once a week instead of every day, that helps a lot to not add many articles to Pocket. :)

 ### Coding